 MSUCC has an “Open Door” policy which provides you with opportunities to utilize the knowledge and expertise of all staff members.

 Outreach Services are an integral part of the doctoral training experience.
 Doctoral interns are involved at multiple levels in the provision of outreach services which include a variety of programming and consultation activities focused around awareness, education, prevention, and collaboration in line with our public health and wellness framework.
 Doctoral interns complete program evaluation projects in connection with Outreach Services and have opportunities to become more involved in the administrative, advising and committee functions of outreach as we engage our MSU community – students, parents/guardians, faculty, staff, administrators and surrounding communities.

 Psychological Testing & Consultation Services

-Doctoral interns undergo a year-long training module in advanced psychodiagnostic testing.
+Doctoral interns are trained in advanced psychodiagnostic testing within a referral based testing model.
 This training fosters intern clinical competencies in critical thinking, navigating ambiguity, risking mistakes, and collective and self-corrective problem-solving and experiential learning.
-As such supervision is seen as a collaborative endeavor which attends to each intern’s unique growth edges while broadening clinical perspectives and skills.
-Key to this approach is both the utilization of supervisor modeling and structured intern support and feedback.
-The framework of Multicultural Assessment Validity (Suzuki and Ponterotto, 2008) is embedded throughout this training.
-Among the more prominent considerations are the selection of culturally congruent instruments, culturally attuned interpretation of test data, and methods for contextualizing intersecting cultural influences throughout the assessment process.
-The ultimate criterion of culturally competent assessment is a client’s attainment of positive therapeutic outcomes.
+Supervision is seen as a collaborative endeavor that attends to each intern’s unique growth edges while broadening clinical perspectives and skills.
+The framework of Multicultural Assessment Validity is embedded throughout this training.
+Doctortal Interns complete a minimum of four testing cases per training year.